tus/tusd/docs/_getting_started/installation.md

 ---

 # Installation
+{: .no_toc }

+There are multiple methods for installing tusd.
+Please choose one that fits your needs:

+1. TOC
+{:toc}

 ## Download pre-builts binaries (recommended)

 You can download ready-to-use packages including binaries for OS X, Linux and Windows in various formats of the
 [latest release](https://github.com/tus/tusd/releases/latest).

+Once the archive is extracted, the file `tusd` (or `tusd.exe`) is ready to be executed.

 ## Compile from source